“The various effects which from love spring

 Well, Quinto is right, for what it’s worth.

-He’s just a jumble of trembling, spindly legs, thin layers of grey hair etching the outline of his fragile, pre-adolescent ribs, and ears comically perpendicular to the ground, their span longer than his head.
-He carries the air of one stubbornly unconvinced of the claims of a benevolent world, indulging again in his nightly lament at finding himself here, in the dark, and still a mule.
+He’s just a jumble of trembling, spindly legs, thin layers of grey hair etching the outline of his fragile, infantile ribs, and ears comically perpendicular to the ground, their span longer than his head.
+He carries the air of one stubbornly unconvinced of the claims of a benevolent world, indulging again in his second nightly lament at finding himself here, in the dark, and still a mule.

 What, I feel him ask, is there about tomorrow that will make it more bearable than today?